A car crosses a seaside gorge on an arch bridge.

 Child seats regulations

+Travelling to Italy with young family?
 When driving with children in Italy in a UK-registered car, you must follow the child seating rules and regulations of the UK.
-If you are driving a local hire car, you must adhere to the local laws which are as follows: infants up to 9lbs (around 4kg) must be placed in a rear-facing child seat, children weighing up to 48.5lbs (around 20kg) must sit in a front-facing child seat, while children weighing over 48.5lbs can sit in a booster seat.
+If you are driving a local hire car, you must adhere to the local laws.
+Infants up to 13kg (around 29lbs) must be placed in a rear-facing child seat, children weighing up to 18kg (around 40lbs) must sit in a front-facing child seat or a booster seat.

 Alcohol allowance & drink driving